-More broadly, the Commission is not convinced that the making of this rule change request is the best option for providing the right incentives for ElectraNet and other TNSPs to invest in ISP projects now and in the future.
-Making the rule proposed by ElectraNet would likely substantially increase costs to consumers in the near to medium term.
+9 More broadly, the Commission is not convinced that the making of this rule change request is the best option for providing the right incentives for TransGrid and other TNSPs to invest in ISP projects now and in the future.
+Making the rule proposed by TransGrid would likely substantially increase costs to consumers in the near to medium term.
 While lower prices attributable to the low short-run marginal cost generation connecting to the grid and easing of congestion at some locations may flow through later in the life of the relevant ISP projects, the intergenerational wealth transfer caused by the proposed changes to the rules is unlikely to be in the long-term interests of consumers, particularly given that current consumers would be paying for benefits enjoyed by future consumers.
 Options to support the timely and efficient delivery of large transmission projects that are in the long-term interests of consumers is a matter that will be explored by the AEMC further outside this rule change process.

-In assessing the rule change request from ElectraNet, the AEMC engaged CEPA to provide advice on the financeability of ISP projects.
+- 10 In assessing the rule change request from TransGrid, the AEMC engaged CEPA to provide advice on the financeability of ISP projects.
 The first stage of CEPA's analysis considered whether there is a financeability issue.
 In the second stage, CEPA provided advice on how the AER and TNSPs could respond to an identified financeability concern.
-CEPA also considered the key impacts of the proposed rule on customers and investors, and the NEO more generally.

-The Commission agrees with CEPA's finding that the regulatory framework does not create a barrier for ISP investments including PEC

-In its rule change request, ElectraNet asserts that cash flows from PEC will be insufficient to support 60 per cent debt funding at a BBB+ credit rating1 (or indeed an investment grade credit rating at all) for an extended period.
+CEPA also considered the key impacts of the proposed rule on customers and investors, and the NEO more generally. - 11 The Commission agrees with CEPA's finding that the regulatory framework does not create a barrier for ISP investments including PEC - 12 In its rule change request, TransGrid asserts that cash flows from PEC (and many other ISP projects) will be insufficient to support 60 per cent debt funding at a BBB+ credit rating1 (or indeed an investment grade credit rating at all) for an extended period.
 It argues that as a consequence, this may result in a higher cost of debt that what is suggested by the BBB+ credit rating and a TNSP may find it difficult to obtain finance that is consistent with the regulated rate of return.
-This claim was based on an analysis of one credit metric, the funds from operations divided by net debt ratio (FFO/net debt), and ElectraNet's opinion on how a change in this metric will affect their overall credit rating.
-The FFO/net debt ratio is one of the measures used by credit rating agencies to assess the level of financial risk of debt funding.

-However, the analysis prepared by CEPA for the Commission does not support this claim.
-As noted by CEPA, the proponent has argued for a substantial rule change based on the impact of their proposed investment programme on one credit metric - the FFO/ net debt ratio.
-In practice, rating agency assessments are more sophisticated, reflecting other financial credit metrics and a range of qualitative factors including the quality of the entirety of the regulatory framework.
+This claim was based on an analysis of one credit metric, the funds from operations divided by net debt ratio (FFO/net debt), and TransGrid's opinion on how a change in this metric will affect their overall credit rating.
+The FFO/net debt ratio is one of the measures used by credit rating agencies to assess the level of financial risk of debt funding. - 13 However, the analysis prepared by CEPA for the Commission does not support this claim.
+As noted by CEPA, the proponent has argued for a substantial rule change based on the impact of their proposed investment programme of \$9 to 10 billion over the next 10 years2 on one credit metric - the FFO/ net debt ratio.
+In practice, rating agency assessments are more sophisticated, reflecting other financial credit metrics and a range of gualitative factors including the quality of the entirety of the regulatory framework.